Kangchenjunga South: Mountaineering

 The mountain has rarely been climbed, with only six expeditions counted by the Himalayan Database as of 2024.

 The first ascent of Kangchenjunga South took place in 1978, 23 years after the first successful summit of the main peak.
 It was climbed by a Polish team consisting of Eugeniusz Chrobak and Wojciech Wróż.

 In 1989, the mountain was climbed for the first time without supplemental oxygen by a Russian team led by Eduard Myslovsky.

-In 1991, Marko Prezelj and Andrej Štremfelj successfully summitted Kangchenjunga South by its Southwest ridge, in alpine style.
+In 1991, Marko Prezelj and Andrej Štremfelj successfully summited Kangchenjunga South by its Southwest ridge, in alpine style.
 After a challenging climb, they reached the summit on April 30.
 The following year, the pair were awarded the inaugural Piolets d'Or for their successful ascent.

-In 2012, Kangchenjunga South was first summitted in Winter, when it was climbed by German Philipp Kunz and his team of four Sherpas, Tshering Dorje Sherpa, Kami Chiriri Lama, Lhakpa Wangel Sherpa, and Nima Ongdi Sherpa.
+In 2012, Kangchenjunga South was first summited in Winter, when it was climbed by German Philipp Kunz and his team of four Sherpas, Tshering Dorje Sherpa, Kami Chiriri Lama, Lhakpa Wangel Sherpa, and Nima Ongdi Sherpa.
 The team reached the summit on February 15.
 Supplementary oxygen was not used in the ascent, and the expedition took 15 days in total.